-Choice of temperament
+Choice of temperament (only for Jubilate)

 The temperament is the way the different notes within an octave are tuned.
 This has been changed through the ages, depending on taste, different instruments and new instruments.

 On this JOHANNUS organ you may choose from 3 different temperaments: